-- MA Mathematics (Oxford University)
+MA Mathematics (Oxford University)

-- MBA (INSEAD, France)
+MBA (INSEAD, France)

-- Dip.
+Dip.
 Law (City University)

-- Lord Denning Scholarship (Major BVC Award, Lincoln’s Inn)
+Lord Denning Scholarship (Lincoln’s Inn)

-- Shelford Scholarship (Lincoln’s Inn)
+Shelford Scholarship (Lincoln’s Inn)

 Areas of Work:

-As well as defending, John has been appointed to the Serious Fraud Office Prosecution Panel of Counsel, he is a Grade 3 prosecutor for the CPS, and also prosecutes in CPS International Justice and Organised Crime Division, CPS Specialist Fraud Division, Department for Work and Pensions, HMRC, and CPS Proceeds of Crime Unit matters.
-John acts as both Leading and Junior Counsel and has prosecuted at trial (alone) where the defendant is represented by Queen's Counsel.
+As well as defending, John has been appointed to the Serious Fraud Office Prosecution Panel of Counsel, he is a Grade 3 prosecutor for the CPS and CPS Specialist Lists.
+John prosecutes for: CPS International Justice and Organised Crime Division, CPS Specialist Fraud Division, Serious Fraud Office, The Insolvency Service, HMRC, CPS Proceeds of Crime Unit, and Department for Work and Pensions.

 Whether prosecuting or defending, John brings a keen understanding of the world of corporate and white-collar defendants from his first career in business strategy consulting, and expertise in finance, accounting, IT, and Excel, which enable him to master complex financial and other evidence quickly.

-Fraud, White Collar, Money Laundering, Cybercrime, Asset Recovery
+Fraud, White-collar, Money Laundering, Cybercrime, Asset Recovery

-R v E (2017: ongoing) – Cybercrime, online supply of software which computer hackers can use to disguise viruses and other malware to avoid detection by antivirus software; bitcoin use in money laundering.
-Blackfriars Crown Court: Instructed as Leading Counsel Prosecuting for CPS International Justice and Organised Crime Division.
+R v GE – Cybercrime, online supply of software which computer hackers can use to disguise viruses and other malware to avoid detection by antivirus software; Bitcoin use in money laundering.
+Blackfriars Crown Court: Instructed as Leading Counsel, prosecuted to conviction and sentence for CPS International Justice and Organised Crime Division.

-R v O & 3 Others (2017: ongoing) – Fraud and money laundering involving four defendants in five conspiracies.
-Southwark Crown Court: Prosecuting.
+R v O & 3 Others – Fraud and money laundering involving four defendants in five conspiracies.
+Southwark Crown Court: Prosecuted to conviction and sentence.